bchwtz/bchwtz-gateway/docs/practical_guide.md

 --- | ---
 ![](./imgs/activity/spectrum_all_jogging_narrow.png) | ![](./imgs/activity/spectrum_all_jogging_wide.png)

-In the frequency spectrum it can be seen that there are quite distinct peaks at certain frequencies, where one of those is around 5 Hz, meaning that even a sampling frequency of 10 Hz might be too low to capture all the information given variation in jogging speed etc. The CFD shows that around 80% of the energy of the spectrum is located up to a frequency of 10 Hz.
+In the frequency spectrum it can be seen that there are quite distinct peaks at certain frequencies, where one of those is around 5 Hz, meaning that even a sampling frequency of 10 Hz might be too low to capture all the information given variation in jogging speed etc. The CDF shows that around 80% of the energy of the spectrum is located up to a frequency of 10 Hz.

 ![spectrum_distribution](./imgs/activity/frequency_cfd_jogging.png)